 The U.S. business landscape radically shifted in March 2020 due to the coronavirus, and law firms across the country are not immune to the challenges faced by changes in the workforce.
 However, some law firms have proven to be uniquely suited to the pandemic and have seen an uptick in clients and potential revenue.

-The events of March to November 2020 should serve as a catalyst for law firms to consider what a better normal looks like even beyond the pandemic.
+The events of 2020 should serve as a catalyst for law firms to consider what a better normal looks like even beyond the pandemic.

 Pandemic-proof law firms are lean, agile and adaptable.
 They understand the evolving needs of today’s legal consumer and have the tools to assist them in weathering a slump in demand of their traditional legal services.